Life insurance FAQs

 Life insurance, also called term assurance, is a simple way to help financially protect your family in the event of your death.
 If you die during the term of your life insurance policy, or you’re diagnosed with a terminal illness that you’re eligible to claim for, a lump sum could be paid.
 Terminal Illness Cover could pay out the full amount of cover when life expectancy is less than 12 months.

 Life insurance could pay out a cash sum if you die during your policy term.
 Your monthly payments and the cash sum won’t change over time (unless you change your policy).
-This could be used to help pay off an interest-only mortgage or as a gift for your family.
+This could be used to help pay off an interest only mortgage or to help protect your loved ones financially.

 Decreasing life insurance is designed to help protect a repayment mortgage.
 Your monthly payments will stay the same but the amount you’re covered for – and any potential pay-out – will decrease over the term of your policy, roughly in line with the way a repayment mortgage decreases.